 NOVA and the GAO both expressed concern that the VA had failed to establish how many employees it would need in each division to successfully implement the Act.
-Each organization also voiced their concerns about the need to update technology quickly if the transition is going to go smoothly.
-GAO also noted that the implementation plan included a disconcerting lack of milestones – indicating that there was not a clear vision of how things might change after the implementation.
+Each organization also voiced its concerns about the need to update technology quickly if the transition is going to go smoothly.
+GAO further noted that the implementation plan included a disconcerting lack of milestones – indicating that there was not a clear vision of how things might change after the implementation.

 This lack of certainty is frightening, particularly when it relates to an Act which could determine whether the 470,000 veterans who are trapped in the appeals process receive their disability benefits.

-Many Organizations Find Flaws in the RAMP
+VA Modifies RAMP Program After Many Organizations Find Flaws

 Another theme throughout the hearing was concern regarding the VA’s Rapid Appeals Modernization Program (“RAMP”).